websemantics/builder-extension/README.md

 * For *ModuleWasInstalled* event, this will add `routes` and `sections` to the module and service provider.
 It will also seed the module if the builder config file was set accordingly.

-## Support

-Need help or have a question? post a questions at [StackOverflow](https://stackoverflow.com/questions/tagged/builder-extension)

-*Please don't use the issue trackers for support/questions.*

-## Contribution

-Well finally, we are more than happy to accept external contributions to the project in the form of feedback, bug reports and even better - pull requests :)

 ## Screencasts

 To generate screen recordings, follow these steps,